-Scarface Muni's acting quality was legendary.
-He was usually playing a powerful characters, such as , was partly a result of his intense preparation for his parts, often immersing himself in study of the real character's traits and mannerisms.
+Muni's acting quality was legendary.
+He was usually playing a powerful characters, such as Scarface, was partly a result of his intense preparation for his parts, often immersing himself in study of the real character's traits and mannerisms.
 He was also highly skilled in using makeup techniques, a talent he learned from his parents, who were also actors, and from his early years on stage with the Yiddish Theater, in New York.
-At the age of 12, he played the stage role of an 80-year-old man; in , he played seven different characters..."Seven Facesone of his films, , an independent researcher from York (UK) and Brisbane (Australia), Mrs. Nadia Watson She spoke "Osyp Petriwskyj: Artist and Educator in Lviv and Abroad." delivered her lecture from Australia on Skype.
+At the age of 12, he played the stage role of an 80-year-old man; in one of his films, Seven Faces, he played seven different characters..."

+Mrs. Nadia Watson, an independent researcher from York (UK) and Brisbane (Australia), delivered her lecture "Osyp Petriwskyj: Artist and Educator in Lviv and Abroad."
+She spoke from Australia on Skype.